 STEVE INSKEEP, HOST:

 At the rate we're going, there may be plenty of news before those debates.
 Today, the White House is expected to release a list of budget cuts totaling about $100 billion.
-At the end of last year's debt ceiling battle, Congress voted to either agree on deficit reductions or these big automatic across-the-board cuts known as sequestration would go into affect.
+At the end of last year's debt ceiling battle, Congress voted to either agree on deficit reductions or these big automatic across-the-board cuts known as sequestration would go into effect.
 They didn't agree, so here we are.

 As NPR's David Welna reports, many Republicans who voted for sequestration now oppose it.

-DAVID WELNA, BYLINE: Yesterday on the floor of the House, Majority Leader Eric Cantor railed against the automatic spending cuts that he and three quarters of his fellow Republicans voted for, along with half the House Democrats, as part of last year's debt ceiling deal.
+DAVID WELNA, BYLINE: Yesterday on the floor of the House, Majority Leader Eric Cantor railed against the automatic spending cuts that he and three-quarters of his fellow Republicans voted for, along with half the House Democrats, as part of last year's debt ceiling deal.

 REPRESENTATIVE ERIC CANTOR: Under the sequester, unemployment would soar from its current level up to nine percent, setting back any progress the economy has made.

 WELNA: Sequestration would carve 10 percent out of next year's defense budget and another eight percent from other government services, such as Head Start and the federal courts.
 Earlier this week on NBC's "Meet the Press," GOP presidential nominee Mitt Romney blamed both President Obama and GOP lawmakers for the sequestration scheme.

 MITT ROMNEY: I thought it was a mistake on the part of the White House to propose it.
 I think it was a mistake for Republicans to go along with it.

 WELNA: One Republican who went along was Massachusetts Senator Scott Brown.
 He disagrees with Romney that voting for sequestration was a mistake.